Nimmo’s 3 hits, 2 RBIs paces Mets to 8-3 win over Marlins

 J.D.
 Davis and Amed Rosario also homered for the Mets (11-14), who broke the game open with four runs in the eighth inning.

-Rosario, whom Mets manager Luis Rojas has stuck with as his starting shortstop despite his early-season hitting struggles, posted three RBI and went 2-for-4.
+Rosario, whom Rojas has stuck with as his starting shortstop despite his early-season hitting struggles, posted three RBI and went 2-for-5.

+“It’s been difficult because the results haven’t come, but I continue to work and keep a positive attitude,” Rosario said.
+“I’m an aggressive hitter.
+What I’ve been trying to do the last few days is shrink my strike zone and focus on the pitches I can do damage on.”

 The Mets lost another starting pitcher to injury Tuesday when they placed David Peterson on the 10-day injured list with left shoulder fatigue.